top of page

 Not Yet, But Soon

-In late June of 1953, the RCA transmitter arrived from the RCA factory at Camden, New Jersey.
-At that time the studio building was nearing completion while testing of equipment was being installed and tested.
+In late June 1953, the RCA transmitter arrived from the RCA factory in Camden, New Jersey.
+At that time, the studio building was nearing completion while testing of equipment was being installed and tested.

-In anticipation of the sign-on of WTVP and before a public open house was held, the station hosted a VIP Private Open House on Saturday, August 8, 1953, which was attended by about 500 persons.
+In anticipation of the sign-on of WTVP and before a public open house was held, the station hosted a VIP Private Open House on Saturday, August 8, 1953, which about 500 persons attended.
 Bill Pownall and his Decatur advertising agency were hired to organize the VIP party.
 During the event, work was underway at the rear of the studios on the tower.

-Slowly the antenna rode a cable up the side of the tower, slowly and carefully when there were several objectionable sounds coming from the wooden gin pole.
+Slowly, the antenna rode a cable up the side of the tower, slowly and carefully, when several objectionable sounds were coming from the wooden gin pole.
 According to the tower crew, the gin pole appeared to be cracking under the weight of the antenna.
-A decision was made to slowly lower the antenna to the ground once again with the possibility of a re-installation of a new gin pole before the end of the day.
-Ultimately, another attempt would be tried on Sunday morning, before the planned public Open House.
+A decision was made to slowly lower the antenna to the ground once again with the possibility of re-installing a new gin pole before the end of the day.
+Ultimately, another attempt would be tried on Sunday before the planned public Open House.

 The company responsible for the erection of the WTVP broadcast tower was the Electrical Tower Service of Peoria.
 The crew foreman was Jack Streamer.
-Streamer said the actual raising of the antenna from the ground to the top would take two and a half hours.
-Several hours additionally were needed to prepare for the actual raising, after losing time on Saturday when the gin pole cracked.
+Streamer said raising the antenna from the ground to the top would take two and a half hours.
+Additional hours were needed to prepare for the raising after losing time on Saturday when the gin pole cracked.

-The following day work on raising the antenna would begin at 8 am with plans to have the antenna in position at the top of the 550-foot tower by 11 am.
-The following day would be used for the installation of the transmission line from the RCA transmitter to the antenna up the tower.
+The following day, work on raising the antenna would begin at 8 am with plans to have the antenna in position at the top of the 550-foot tower by 11 am.
+The following day would be used to install the transmission line from the RCA transmitter to the antenna up the tower.
 The three-hour window for the antenna raising was underestimated.
-It's unknown what problems the crew encountered, but it took much longer than expected.
+The crew's problems were unknown, but it took much longer than expected.

-Just a few hours after the work began on the installation of the antenna the first of two public open houses was conducted.
+Just a few hours after the work began on installing the antenna, the first of two public open houses was conducted.
 The first Open House would host thousands of central Illinois potential viewers to the studio from 10 am to 3 pm.
-Since the station wasn't officially broadcasting yet, those attending would be granted the opportunity to see themselves on closed circuit television as part of the tour of the new television station, as well as check out the work being done at the same time on the tower.
-The event would be interrupted twice by the tower crew as the building was evacuated as a safety measure while the antenna was installed.
+Since the station wasn't officially broadcasting yet, those attending would be granted the opportunity to see themselves on closed-circuit television as part of the tour of the new television station and check out the work being done simultaneously on the tower.
+The tower crew interrupted the event twice as the building was evacuated as a safety measure while the antenna was installed.

 It was reported that 10,000 people attended the open house and antenna installation.
 Among those, at least 7,000 toured the interior of the studios.
-Many observers were there all day watching the crew install the antenna which took over seven hours.
+Many observers were there all day watching the crew install the antenna, which took over seven hours.
 Six men were on the crew to install the antenna.
-An additional man was needed the next day on Monday to install the transmission line.
+An additional man was needed the next Monday to install the transmission line.

-After the successful installation of the antenna, the station contacted the FCC which immediately granted permission for WTVP to go on the air with a test pattern via a telegram.
-After a couple of days of broadcasting a test pattern, the FCC would once again review the engineer's proof of performance and obtain approval for regular commercial telecasting.
+After successfully installing the antenna, the station contacted the FCC, which immediately permitted WTVP to go on the air with a test pattern via a telegram.
+After a couple of days of broadcasting a test pattern, the FCC would again review the engineer's proof of performance and obtain approval for regular commercial telecasting.
 WTVP met all broadcast standings in fine form after the gin pole was removed on Tuesday, August 11, and would go on the air with regular programming on Sunday, August 16.
 In the meantime, the station would broadcast an irregular schedule of the station test pattern.

 The broadcast of the test pattern was getting some attention.
 Within twenty minutes of cranking up the transmitter with the test pattern, about 40 calls were received from viewers reporting good reception.
-Communities represented with those calls included, of course, Decatur with those outside communities being Springfield, Tuscola, and Warrensburg.
-Paul K. Taff, WTVP program director made the first live appearance on the station late Tuesday night.
+Communities represented by those calls included Decatur, with those outside communities being Springfield, Tuscola, and Warrensburg.
+Paul K. Taff, WTVP program director, made the first live appearance on the station late Tuesday night.
 He appeared briefly to welcome viewers and invited them to contact the station to report how the reception was.

-The next week, on August 16, 1953, a second open house was planned when Channel 17 would finally go on-air officially.
-The hours of that open house would be 9 am to Noon so, as the advertising of the event stated, “...in order that the studios may be used in the afternoon for program rehearsals.”
+The next week, on August 16, 1953, a second open house was planned when Channel 17 would officially go on-air.
+The open house hours would be 9 am to Noon, so, as the event's advertising stated, “... so that the studios may be used in the afternoon for program rehearsals.”

-During these early weeks of August, the staff of WTVP was assembled and was “on the clock” even though the station hadn't aired its first paying commercial!
+During these early weeks of August, the WTVP staff was assembled and “on the clock” even though the station hadn't aired its first paying commercial!
 The stresses of management and ownership had to be tremendous.

 Local Decatur Television Adds to the Economy

-During this time, Decatur television set dealers reported a “slight” increase in sales and conversions of sets from VHF only to VHF/UHF in the past few weeks prior to Channel 17.
-One dealer, though, said his company has done more business in the last two weeks than in any other two-week period, but the increase was manageable.
-Other dealers were anticipating more VHF to VHF/UHF conversions once the station begins to broadcast a test pattern.
+During this time, Decatur television set dealers reported a “slight” increase in sales and conversions of sets from VHF only to VHF/UHF in the past few weeks before Channel 17.
+One dealer, though, said his company had done more business in the last two weeks than in any other two-week period, but the increase was manageable.
+Other dealers anticipated more VHF to VHF/UHF conversions once the station began broadcasting a test pattern.
 One business owner said that Decatur TV owners were holding back to see how other people's reception was before adding a converter to their set.

 A Decatur Herald article stated that R.R.
-Crum of Crum Distributing Company, a Decatur appliance wholesaler was saying “Television set sales were sky-rocketing all over the territory(central Illinois).
-Crum, is the only TV set wholesaler in Decatur went on to say that shipments had tripled since WTVP went on the air.
+Crum of Crum Distributing Company, a Decatur appliance wholesaler, was saying, “Television set sales were sky-rocketing all over the territory(central Illinois).
+Crum, the only TV set wholesaler in Decatur, went on to say that shipments had tripled since WTVP went on the air.

 Central Illinois (or at least a part of it) Sees Local Television for the First Time

-Following the second WTVP Open House, the studios at WTVP were most certainly a busy place.
+Following the second WTVP Open House, the studios at WTVP were most certainly busy.
 Rehearsals were taking place with what was to be a fifteen-minute formal grand opening for Channel 17 scheduled at 4:45 pm.
 The WTVP kick-off program was to feature Decatur Mayor Robert E. Willis for the 5 pm show.
 Willis would welcome Decatur's first television station.
-Most of the station officials would also appear including Willliam Shellabarger, Harold Cowgill, Paul Taff, and James Wulliman.
+Most station officials would also appear, including Willliam Shellabarger, Harold Cowgill, Paul Taff, and James Wulliman.

 Even though programming would be limited to the late afternoon and evening hours, general manager Harold Cowgill said that the daily broadcast of the station's test pattern would continue to allow television installers and technicians to adjust television sets.
 During that first evening of commercial broadcasting, among the reception reports was one from Champaign describing the reception as being “almost perfect.”